webplatform/docs-wpd/Implementation_Patterns/index.md

 Basically, we're defining another form template in the same page that we'll use in the main form.

 Notice that the beginning of the block says it's for a template called Related Specifications.
-Indeed, if you go to [[Tempalte:Related_Specifications]], you'll see that we've defined a simple template that takes in four parameter and then outputs a table row.
+Indeed, if you go to [[Template:Related_Specifications]], you'll see that we've defined a simple template that takes in four parameter and then outputs a table row.

 Inside of the form definition we just define a simple form just like normal, that allows users to specify the four inputs to fill into that sub-template.